 Warm and cool clothing should be packed.
 Layering clothing is recommended.
 Both long and short-sleeved clothing will help protect you from the weather, sun and bugs.
 Remember that cotton fabrics absorb water and moisture and take a long time to dry.
 Be sure to pack appropriate undergarments such as underwear, long underwear and socks.
 A breathable waterproof outer layer will help protect you from environmental factors.

 Footwear will be contingent upon the season.
 Sturdy footwear will be worn throughout camp, as bare feet are not permitted.
 Old sneakers, water socks or sandals work well for the waterfront area.
 Bringing more than one pair of shoes will allow drying time in between uses.
-Please note boots are not worn in the dining hall during the winter.
+Please note boots are not worn in Fuge Dining Hall during the winter.
 Bring a pair of "indoor" shoes for dinning hall use.
 People on KP shall wear sneakers, no open sandals or shoes.

-Alarm clock, board games, camera, flashlight, insect repellant, notebook, rain gear, sunglasses, swimming suit, watch, water bottle and writing utensil.
+Alarm clock, board games, camera, flashlight, insect repellant, notebook, rain gear, sunglasses, swimming suit, watch, water bottle, writing utensil and the like.